pufferpanel/templates/imposter/README.md

 ## Install the dependencies:

-apt-get install unzip
+apt-get install tar

 ## Notes

-This only supports Linux.
+This only supports Linux and Impostor v1.1.0 or higher.